este6an13/checks-ocr/README.md

 7. Set your AWS credentials for Amazon Textract as environment variables.

-**Note:** For the program to work you need to use these names for the variables:
+- For the program to work you need to use these names for the variables:

 ```
 TEXTRACT_AWS_ACCESS_KEY_ID